zedaan/agora-test/README.md

     `1 {"rtcToken":"ThisIsAnExampleTokenThisIsAnExampleTokenThisIsAnExampleT`

-    To see how to create a token generator inside your IAM system, see **Integrate a token generator.**
+    To see how to create a token generator inside your IAM system, see **[Integrate a token generator.]**(http://localhost:3000)

+# Retrieve and use tokens from a token server
+To integrate authentication into an app:

+1. **Add the necessary dependencies**
+    In order to make HTTPS calls to a token server and interpret the JSON return parameters, integrate a HTTP client into your app.
+In agora_project, open a command prompt, then run the following command.

+    `1 npm install axios`

+2. **Import the HTTP client library**
+    To access the axios HTTP client from your project, add the following line at the beginning of the file `main.js`:

+    `1 import axios from "axios"`

+3. **Enable the user to specify a channel**
+    Add a text box to the user interface.
+Open `index.html` and add the following code before `<button type="button" id="join">`.

+    `1 <input type="text" id="textbox"/>`

+4. Add variables for your connection to the token server Declare the variables you need to specify the token-server url and the token expire time.
+In

+   Code need to add .....
+5.